turingschool-examples/frontend-mod-1-prework/day_2/day2-exercises.md

 ### 1. There are three main types of lists in HTML: ordered, unordered, and definition.
 What are their differences?

-..* Ordered lists are lists where each item is listed in numbered order.
+Ordered lists are lists where each item is listed in numbered order.

-..* Unordered lists are displayed in list form without a numbered structure.
+Unordered lists are displayed in list form without a numbered structure.
 They are displayed with bullet points.

-..* Definition lists are made up of a set of terms.
+Definition lists are made up of a set of terms.

 ### 2. What is the basic structure of an element used to link to another website?

 <a href="http://www.google.com">Google</a>

+<a href="website address for google">Google</a>

 ### 3. What attribute should you include in a link to open a new tab when the link is clicked?